Azure/azure-sdk-for-java/sdk/vision/azure-ai-vision-imageanalysis/README.md

     System.exit(1);
 }

-// Create a synchronous Image Analysis client.
-ImageAnalysisClient client = new ImageAnalysisClientBuilder()
+// Create a synchronous client using API key authentication ImageAnalysisClient client = new ImageAnalysisClientBuilder()
     .endpoint(endpoint)
     .credential(new KeyCredential(key))